-- B or higher in Language Arts 9 with instructor's approval and student must also be placed in Honors LA 9C online - PSAT 9 reading/writing proficiency or generally, at least a 3.0 high school GPA.
+- B or higher in Language Arts 9 with instructor's approval - PSAT 9 reading/writing proficiency or generally, at least a 3.0 high school GPA.

 This class requires an independent mind and a willingness to engage in critical inquiry.
 Instruction will also include grammar, literary elements, vocabulary, critical thinking, speaking, listening, inquiry, and standardized test practice.
 Students should plan on 5-8 hours per week of outside class studying.